 Have you read any of these?

-If you live near me, all except Go Show the World are available through the San Diego Public Library (and I requested it be added).
+If you live near me, all except Go Show the World are available through the San Diego Public Library -- read more about using the public library system.
 They'd also be great additions to holiday wishlists to support those authors!